Algiers Barracks |

 ¤ Fort Jackson (park)

-Completed in 1832, it was originally built similar to Fort Morgan in Mobile, Alabama.
+Completed in 1832, it was originally built similar to Fort Morgan in Alabama.
 In 1858 the exterior Lower and Upper Water Batteries were built to either flank of the fort.
-The Confederates gained control in 1861, but the star-shaped 69-gun fort was captured by the Union in April 1862.
+The Confederates gained control in January 1861, but the star-shaped 69-gun fort was recaptured by the Union in April 1862.
 The interior barracks were destroyed.
-A museum is now inside the fort.
+The fort was used as a political prison during the war, but was also kept armed in case of any possible British or French naval threats.
 The Lower Battery was rebuilt in 1872 - 1876 for ten guns and five magazines.
 It was armed with at least two mounted 15-inch Rodman guns in 1898.
 It still exists, now seperated from the fort by a modern levee.
 Several gun fragments still remain.
 The two coverface batteries on the fort's outerworks were also rebuilt for four guns each.
 The lower coverface battery still exists.
 The upper coverface battery was later removed to built Battery Millar.
 Two new gun platforms and two magazines were built in the north bastion of the fort in 1874.
 Endicott batteries here are Battery Ransom (1899 - 1918), which is inside the old fort and is now used for park offices; and Battery Millar (1901 - 1920).
-The fort was sold in 1927.
-Restored in 1962 as a parish park.
+The fort was sold off in 1927.
+Restored in 1962 as a parish historical park.
+A museum is now inside the fort.
 Completely flooded by Hurricane Katrina in 2005, with extensive damage.
 Reopened to the public in January 2011.

 ¤ Fort St. Philip

 Directly across the Mississippi River from Fort Jackson, at Bayou Mardi Gras.
-A small French work known as Fort St. Philippe (1761 - 1765) was first located here.
-It was abandoned.
-The Spanish then built Fort San Felipe de Placaminas (1792 - 1803) (18 guns).
+A small French earthwork known as Fort St. Philippe (1761 - 1765), or Fort Plaquemines, was first located here, but was abandoned.
+The Spanish later built the brick Fort San Felipe de Placaminas (1792 - 1803) (18 guns).
 Suffered hurricane damage in 1793 and 1794.
-Became American in 1803.
-Also known as Fort Plaquemines and Fort at Plaquemines Bend.
+Transferred to the Americans in 1803.
+Also then known as Fort at Plaquemines Bend.
 Suffered hurricane damage in 1814.
-It was strengthened in December 1814 after a British naval attack, and rebuilt in 1841.
+It was strengthened in December 1814 after a British naval bombardment was successfully repulsed.
+Rebuilt in 1841.
 Suffered hurricane damage in 1854.
-Two Water Batteries were located to either flank of the fort just before the Civil War.
-Controlled by Confederates in 1861 - 1862, the 45-gun fort was captured by the Union in April 1862 along with Fort Jackson.
+Two Water Batteries were located on either flank of the fort just before the Civil War.
+Controlled by Confederates after January 1861, the 45-gun fort was recaptured by the Union in April 1862 along with Fort Jackson.
 Abandoned in 1871, but regarrisoned after smuggled liquor was found here.
 In 1872 the water batteries were reworked and joined together with a new section along the front of the fort to form a continuous 25-gun battery.
 At least ten guns were mounted by the 1890's.
-An unnamed battery of two M1888 8-inch BL guns on modified 15-inch Rodman carriages was located here in 1898 - 1899.
+An unnamed battery of two M1888 8-inch BL guns on modified 15-inch Rodman iron carriages was located here in 1898 - 1899.
 The water battery was largely built over and/or destroyed by the later batteries, although several platforms and magazines are still extant.
 The moat and parade of the old fort was mostly filled-in after 1900, and about 40 acres around the batteries were raised and leveled to help prevent constant flooding.
 Endicott batteries here are Battery Pike (1898 - 1919), Battery Forse (1899 - 1918), Battery Merrill (1907 - 1920), Battery Ridgely (1899 - 1913), Battery Scott (1901 - 1920), and Battery Brooke (1904 - 1920).
 Some Louisiana National Guard units trained here before WWI ended.
 Sold off by the government in 1929.
 During Prohibition the fort was again used as a base for smuggling illegal liquor until shut down and confiscated by the Feds in 1935.
 In October 1963 Battery Merrill became the site of an elaborate electric barbed-wire fenced enclosure erected by the Plaquemines Parish Commission Council and Judge Leander Perez, to hold any outsider "racial agitators" (white or black) that he thought wanted to integrate the parish or otherwise cause trouble during the Civil Rights protests.
 After national media attention spotlighted the parish's preparations, the compound was not needed as no outsider activists came to the parish (apparently well intimidated), and it was soon taken down.
 High tides and heavy rains usually flood the lower levels of the batteries and magazines.
 A section of the original 1790's Spanish brick walls still remains in the old fort.
 Several of the 1900's quarters and barracks still remained standing until the 1980's.
 Access is by boat only.
 Private property.

 (1722 - 1749, 1766 - 1792, 1794 - 1815), near Pilot Town

-French Fort de la Balise, a six-gun fort with two detached batteries, was built at the mouth of Southeast Pass on Toulouse Island.
+French Fort de la Balise, a six-gun earthen redoubt with two detached water batteries, was built at the mouth of Southeast Pass on Toulouse Island.
 By 1734 two barracks (one for about 50 soldiers and the other for the laborers), an Officers' quarters, a chapel, a cistern, and a powder magazine were built, along with several other crude wooden buildings used as quarters for river pilots and transient sailors.
 Repaired in 1742 after a hurricane.
 Flooded in 1749, and destroyed by a hurricane in 1750.
 It was never rebuilt.
-The Spanish decided to build a new fort at the mouth of Northeast Pass instead, named Fort Isla Real Católica de San Carlos (1766 - 1769), armed with three or four guns, with barracks for 20 men, and a chaplain's house.
-They soon abandoned this post due to constant flooding, and moved back into the old one in 1770, renaming it Fort la Baliza (four-guns).
+The Spanish decided to build a new fort on San Carlos Island at the mouth of Northeast Pass, named Fort Isla Real Católica de San Carlos (1766 - 1769), armed with three or four guns, with barracks for 20 men, and a chaplain's house.
+They soon abandoned this post due to constant flooding, and moved to the old French site in 1770, renaming it Fort la Baliza (four-guns).
 A Governor's House was built, along with barracks, hospital, church, and 10 other houses (the Spanish Governor and his entourage were apparently not popular with the French citizens in the city).
 The post was destroyed in 1778, but its ruins still remained visible for decades.
 A new post was then built at the junction of Southeast Pass and Pass a Loutre in 1778.
 It was abandoned in 1792 due to periodic flooding.
 The Spanish then built a two-story two-gun log blockhouse and barracks at the junction of Southeast Pass and Old Balize Bayou in 1794.
-It was briefly captured by French raiders in 1795.
+It was briefly captured by French raiders in the winter of 1795.
 Taken over by the Americans in 1803, known as Post at Balize, now on the north side of Bayou Balize slightly east of the last Spanish site, with a new blockhouse, barracks, light tower, and several workshops and pilots' houses.
 In April 1813 a five-gun battery (Fort Wilkinson) was built at the mouth of Bayou Balize, but abandoned in July and then destroyed by a British raid in December 1813.
 Another battery and light tower was planned upstream for the Head of Passes, but was never built.
-Balize was re-occupied by the British in December 1814 until after their defeat in January 1815.
-The old blockhouse was used as the base of a light tower from 1817 - 1850's.
+Balize was re-occupied by the British in December 1814 until after their defeat and withdrawal in January 1815.
+The old blockhouse on Bayou Balize was used as the base of a light tower from 1817 through the 1850's.
 The last site was abandoned in September 1860 after a hurricane, and was completely destroyed by another hurricane in September 1865.
 No known surface traces remain at any of the six sites.

 Head of Passes Fort